andyseubert/shopinventory/README.md

  * Put your shopify api stuff in the <code>inventory.config</code> file

 ## Run it
-*   The first time the program runs, it will ask you to authorize it access to your store.
+*   The first time the program runs, it will ask you to authorize it access to your dropbox files.
 Follow the instructions.
- * it will save the access_token in the <code>inventory.config</code> file itself, so be sure that happens.
+ * it will save the dropbox_access_token in the <code>inventory.config</code> file itself, so be sure that happens.

 ## Schedule
 * the POS export process is sadly entirely manual.